Daniel-Geva/CS-180-Project-5/README.md

 Project 5 submitted on Vocareum by Liam Kelly

 # Compilation Instructions
+__Important Note: The program uses functions from Java 16.
+Verify that your java version is Java 16 or later in order to be able to run it.__

 To compile and run the server, run the `server.sh` script found in the root project directory.
 This script will compile all of the java classes, and run the main server class.
 To compile and run the client, run the `client.sh` script found in the root project directory.
 This script will compile all of the java classes, and run the main client class.